NXT TakeOver 31

-NXT TakeOver 31 was the 31st NXT TakeOver professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-Unlike all previous TakeOvers, which aired exclusively on the WWE Network, TakeOver 31 was the first TakeOver to air on traditional pay-per-view (PPV) in addition to the WWE Network.
-The event took place on October 4, 2020, and was broadcast from the Capitol Wrestling Center, hosted at the WWE Performance Center in Orlando, Florida—this was the first NXT event to feature the Capitol Wrestling Center, NXT's version of the WWE ThunderDome used for Raw and SmackDown and an homage to the Capitol Wrestling Corporation, the predecessor to WWE.
+NXT TakeOver 31 was a 2020 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's NXT brand division.
+It was the 31st NXT TakeOver event and took place on October 4, 2020, from the Capitol Wrestling Center, a bio-secure bubble that was hosted at the WWE Performance Center in Orlando, Florida.
+Unlike all previous TakeOver events, which were livestreamed exclusively on the WWE Network, TakeOver 31 was the first TakeOver to air on traditional PPV in addition to the WWE Network.

+This was the first NXT event to be produced from the Capitol Wrestling Center, which was similar to the WWE ThunderDome utilized for Raw and SmackDown with its name being an homage to the Capitol Wrestling Corporation, the predecessor to WWE.
+Due to the COVID-19 pandemic that began in mid-March, NXT's events were held at its previous home venue, Full Sail University in Winter Park, Florida, while Raw and SmackDown's events were held at the Performance Center.
+After Raw and SmackDown moved out of the Performance Center in August, the venue subsequently became NXT's permanent home beginning with this TakeOver.

 There were five matches scheduled on the event's card, as well as two dark matches that occurred before the live broadcast.
 In the main event, Finn Bálor defeated Kyle O'Reilly to retain the NXT Championship.
 In the penultimate match, Io Shirai defeated Candice LeRae to retain the NXT Women's Championship.
-Other prominent matches included Santos Escobar defeating Isaiah "Swerve" Scott to retain the NXT Cruiserweight Championship and Damian Priest defeating Johnny Gargano to retain the NXT North American Championship in the opening bout.
+Other prominent matches included Santos Escobar defeating Isaiah "Swerve" Scott to retain the NXT Cruiserweight Championship, and in the opening bout, Damian Priest defeated Johnny Gargano to retain the NXT North American Championship.

 Production

 Background

-The event was held at the Capitol Wrestling Center in Orlando, Florida.
+Due to the COVID-19 pandemic, the 31st NXT TakeOver event was produced by way of a bio-secure bubble called the Capitol Wrestling Center, which was hosted at the WWE Performance Center in Orlando, Florida.
+It was the first TakeOver produced from the Capitol Wrestling Center, as well as NXT's first event held at the Performance Center, which became its home venue.

-NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
-Titled for being the 31st NXT TakeOver event and announced on August 11, 2020, TakeOver 31 was scheduled to be held on October 4, 2020.
-While NXT TakeOver events were originally exclusive to the WWE Network, TakeOver 31 was the first TakeOver to also be available on traditional pay-per-view.
+TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive livestreaming event, billed as TakeOver.
+The "TakeOver" moniker subsequently became the branding for all of NXT's major events held periodically throughout the year.
+Announced on August 11, 2020, the 31st TakeOver event, which was simply titled TakeOver 31, was scheduled to be held on October 4, 2020.
+While TakeOver events were originally exclusive to the WWE Network, the day before TakeOver 31, it was announced that the event would also be available on traditional pay-per-view (PPV), marking the first TakeOver available on PPV in addition to the WWE Network.